web-archive-group/WAHR/walkthroughs/Termite-Data-Server.md

 An example usage of *process_file.sh*:

-`./bin/process_file.sh "The Corpus" ~/Desktop/thecorpus.txt`
+`./bin/process_file.sh "Test_Corpus" ~/Desktop/thecorpus.txt`

-*process_file.sh* takes three arguments: the name of the corpus, the location of the text file that the corpus will be made from, and (optional) a directory for temporary output.
+*process_file.sh* takes three arguments: the name of the corpus (no spaces/use underscores), the location of the text file that the corpus will be made from, and (optional) a directory for temporary output.
 If no directory for output is specified, `/data/[corpus_name]/` will be used.
 The output directory can be safely deleted once the corpus is added to Termite.

 ## Step Three: Using Termite
 Simply run `./bin/start_server_nogui.sh` to start the Termite server.
 It will ask you to set a password for the server.
 It will then be accessible at `http://127.0.0.1:8075`.